JavaRatty ransomware removal instructions

-JavaRatty, also known as JavaCrypt, is a piece of malicious software, classified as ransomware.
-Nearly all ransomware-type programs encrypt data, however JavaRatty damages files instead of encrypting them.
-As this malware is damaging the files, they are appended with the ".encrypted" extension.
-Therefore, a filename like "1.jpg" would appear as "1.jpg.encrypted", and so on for all of the compromised files.
-After this process is complete, a text file titled "HOWTODECRYPT.txt" is dropped into every affected folder; this file contains the ransom note.
+JavaRatty (also known as JavaCrypt) is malicious software classified as ransomware.
+Most ransomware-type programs encrypt data, however, JavaRatty damages files rather than encrypting them.
+When this malware damages files, they are appended with the ".encrypted" extension.
+Therefore, "1.jpg" might appear as "1.jpg.encrypted", and so on for all compromised files.
+After this process is complete, a text file ("HOWTODECRYPT.txt") is stored in each affected folder.
+This file contains the ransom message.

 The message in the text file informs victims that their data has been encrypted.
-In actuality, the files have been damaged and the size of each was compressed to sixteen bytes.
-The note goes on to further sate that, if users wish to retrieve their data - they are to contact (via the email address provided) the cyber criminals behind JavaRatty.
-The payment for decryption tools/software (ransom) is stated to be the equivalent of 200 USD in Bitcoin cryptocurrency.
-If users are unfamiliar with Bitcoins and do not know how to / from where to buy them, the note tells them to use a search engine to learn.
-The developers of JavaRatty may decrypt one file (containing no important information) for free, as proof that recovery is possible.
-Users are warned not to modify/rename "HOWTODECRYPT.txt" and the affected files - else they will experience permanent data loss.
-In most cases of ransomware infections, recovering the data with third party software is impossible.
-It might be a possibility, if the malware is still in development and/or has key flaws (bugs).
-Regardless, it is strongly advised against contacting and/or meeting the demands of cyber criminals.
-Often, despite paying - victims do not receive the promised decryption tools/software.
-Therefore, their files remain encrypted and worthless.
-To prevent JavaRatty from causing further damage, it is crucial to remove it from the system.
-Unfortunately, removal will not restore the damaged data.
-The only viable solution is restoring it form a backup, if one was created prior to the infection and stored separately.
+In fact, the files are damaged and the size of each is compressed to sixteen bytes.
+The message goes on to further state that, if users wish to retrieve their data, they are to contact the cyber criminals behind JavaRatty (via the email address provided).
+The payment for decryption tools/software (ransom) is stated to be the equivalent of $200 USD in the Bitcoin cryptocurrency.
+If users are unfamiliar with Bitcoins and do not know how to purchase them, the message instructs them to use a search engine to learn.
+The developers of JavaRatty might decrypt one file (containing no important information) free of charge - this, as 'proof' that recovery is possible.
+Users are warned not to modify/rename "HOWTODECRYPT.txt" or affected files, otherwise they will experience permanent data loss.
+In most cases of ransomware infections, recovering data with third party software is impossible, unless the malware is still in development and/or has key flaws/bugs.
+Regardless, you are strongly advised against contacting and/or meeting the demands of cyber criminals.
+Despite paying, victims often receive none of the promised decryption tools/software.
+Therefore, their files remain encrypted and useless.
+To prevent JavaRatty from causing further damage, remove it from the system.
+Unfortunately, removal will not restore damaged data.
+The only viable solution is to restore files from a backup, if one was created prior to the infection and stored separately.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-In general, ransomware is designed to encrypt files and demand a ransom for their decryption.
-However, these infections are not identical; key differences include - the cryptographic algorithm used (symmetric or asymmetric) and the ransom size.
-Hets, ROGER, DeathRansom, BigBossRoss are few examples of malicious software falling under this classification.
-To protect files against data damaging and encrypting infections, it is recommended to keep backups in remote servers and/or unplugged storage devices.
+In general, ransomware is designed to encrypt files and demand ransoms for decryption.
+These infections are not identical.
+Key differences include cryptographic algorithm used (symmetric or asymmetric) and ransom size.
+Hets, ROGER, DeathRansom, and BigBossRoss are some examples of malicious software falling under this classification.
+To protect files against data damage and encryption/infections, keep backups on remote servers and/or unplugged storage devices.
 Ideally, multiple backups should be stored in different locations.

 How did ransomware infect my computer?